-During their 30 day travel, they become more acidic and filled with keratin.
-Eventually they reach the outer most layer, where they die and are shed.
+During their 30 day travel, these cells become more acidic and filled with keratin.
+Eventually they reach the outermost layer, where they die and are shed.
 This outer layer of skin contains keratin, live and dead skin cells, as well as dirt and debris that is picked up from the environment.

 With unprotected sun exposure and age, the shedding process can become uneven.
 This leads to dull, rough, uneven and unhealthy looking skin.
 The solution is exfoliation.

 What is exfoliation?

 Exfoliation refers to the removal of the outer most layers of skin to reveal the newer skin beneath.
 This shedding of the outer layer works to: